simkesd/googlemaps-poi-loader/README.md

+# outdated - i will test in multiple browsers after removing jquery and update instructions by the end of the week

 # googlemaps-poi-loader
 Small and simple Library that helps you load your Points Of Interests in kml format on your google map.
 I decided to test my knowledge of javascript and I've tried to make a library with some basic options.
 Google maps poi loader may be of use for you if you have a list of POIs you want to load to your map, and add some functionalities to that list such as loading only POIs of clicked element.

 For the demo you can visit [Demo Page](http://simkesd.github.io/googlemaps-poi-loader/demo.html).